Shewiiii/YetAnotherAudioProject/README.md

 Data above 16kHz is ignored in the score calculation.
 Data points have a logarithmic distribution, see the target txt file.

-Issue to solve: bass has way too much weight.

 ![Most target adherent IEMs (Top 50, coeff 3 between 1 to 17kHz)](plots/top.jpg)
 ![Worst target adherent IEMs (Top 50, coeff 3 between 1 to 17kHz)](plots/bottom.jpg)
 ![Histogram of scores of the whole database](plots/histogram.jpg)